Llamaha icon

 Set a real date when sharing externally

-OneDrive, SharePoint, Box, and Dropbox all support expiration dates.
+OneDrive, SharePoint, Box, Dropbox, and Egnyte all support expiration dates.
 Pick one that matches the actual project timeline — 30 or 60 days is reasonable for most external shares.

 Audit your old shares once a year